mehhhhhhhhhhhhhhh/opentofu-templating/README.md

 * The `with-env-data` example, since it uses a different directory for each generated environment, also allows multiple environments' plans to be run concurrently without any trouble.

-* Each working directory gets symlinked to a single copy of the Terraform plugins / providers, which ends up in the `lib` directory next to the source script.
+* Each working directory gets symlinked to a single copy of the OpenTofu plugins / providers, which ends up in the `lib` directory next to the source script.